MHS Academic Honesty Policy

 - Regard all incidents of academic honesty as serious

-- Use a software program (such as turnitin.com) where appropriate to ensure student work is his/her own
+- Use a software program (such as turnitin.com) where appropriate to ensure students' work is their own

 - Recognize that the learning process is as important as grades